akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 is easiest to run it with same classpath and configuration as your ordinary application.
 It can be run from sbt or Maven in similar way.

-Specify the entity type names (same as you use in the `start` method of `ClusterSharding`) as program arguments.
+Specify the entity type names (same as you use in the `init` method of `ClusterSharding`) as program arguments.

 If you specify `-2.3` as the first program argument it will also try